Introduction to Online Control: From Indentification to Nonstochastic Control

 \begin{lemma} Given estimates of the system matrices $(\widehat{A}, \widehat{B})$ such that

 the GPC algorithm when run on the original system $(A,B)$ guarantees a regret bound of

 \end{lemma}

 This result translates to a regret bound of $\tilde{O}(T^{2/3})$ for nonstochastic control of unknown, yet stable, linear systems, by first running the nonstochastic system identification procedure, and subsequently using the estimates thus obtained to run GPC.
-(Details left as Exercise~\ref{exer:23bound}

-A similar statement holds for the GRC control algorithm, which in addition does not require strong controllability, since it can operate with estimates of the Markov operators alone (using Lemma~\ref{lem:nature-y-representation}), instead of estimates of the system matrices.
+Details of how to derive this regret bound are left as Exercise~\ref{exer:23bound}.